TyAtteberry/waymakervoyages.com/content/blog/Email.md

 ## Don’t Put It Off

-So don’t delay it.
+- So don’t delay it.
-Not one more email.
+- Not one more email.
-Not one more quarter.
+- Not one more quarter.

 The time is now.

 **Be present.
-Create memories that last.
+Create memories that last**
-Book your family voyage today.**